MicrosoftDocs/dynamics-365-intelligent-order-management/topics/InventoryAllocation.md

 The following terms and concepts are useful in discussions of inventory allocation:

-**Allocation group** – The group that owns the allocation, such as a sales channel, customer group, or order type.
+-**Allocation group** – The group that owns the allocation, such as a sales channel, customer group, or order type.

-**Allocation group value** – The value of each allocation group.
+- **Allocation group value** – The value of each allocation group.
 For example, web or store might be the value of the sales channel allocation group, whereas VIP or normal might be the value of the customer allocation group.

-**Allocation hierarchy** – A means to combine allocation groups in a hierarchical manner.
+- **Allocation hierarchy** – A means to combine allocation groups in a hierarchical manner.
 For example, you can define channel as hierarchy level 1, region as level 2, and customer group as level 3.
 During inventory allocation, you must follow the allocation hierarchy sequence when you specify the value of the allocation group.
 For example, you might allocate 200 red bikes to the Web channel, the London region, and the VIP customer group.

-**Available to allocate** – The virtual common pool that indicates the quantity that is available for further allocation.
+- **Available to allocate** – The virtual common pool that indicates the quantity that is available for further allocation.
 It's a calculated measure that you can freely define by using your own formula.
 If you're also using the soft reservation feature, we recommend that you use the same formula to calculate available-to-allocate and available-to-reserve.

-**Allocated** – A physical measure that shows the allocated quota that can be consumed by the allocation groups.
+- **Allocated** – A physical measure that shows the allocated quota that can be consumed by the allocation groups.
-**Consumed** – A physical measure that indicates that quantities that have been consumed against the original allocated quantity.
+- **Consumed** – A physical measure that indicates that quantities that have been consumed against the original allocated quantity.
 As numbers are added to this physical measure, the Allocated physical measure is automatically reduced.
 The following illustration shows the business workflow for inventory allocation.

 ![Allocation.](media/Allocationpp.png)

 ## Set up inventory allocation

-As a pre-requite to using Allocation feature in Intellligent Order Management, below should be done:
+As a prerequisite to using Allocation feature in Intellligent Order Management, below should be done:

   a. **Turn on the Allocation Feature:**